eunchangchoi/eunchangchoi.github.io/index.md

   <br>

  <strong> PUBLIC POLICY ENGAGEMENT & PAPERS</strong> <br>
-▪ "Policy Analysis: the U.S. FCC's Rules on Wireless Carriers' Enhanced Indoor Location Accuracy of Emergency Call" (May-Dec.
+▪ "Policy Analysis: The FCC's Rules on Wireless Carriers' Enhanced Indoor Location Accuracy of Emergency Calls" (May-Dec.
 2022)<br>
 ▪ "Metaverse as Public Sphere of Politics and Democracy" Korean Society for AI Ethics, National Assembly of Korea (April,2022)<br>
 ▪ "Social Interactions in Virtual Metaverse and Human Rights",<a href="https://www.humanrights.go.kr/site/main/index002"> National Human Rights Commission</a> (Feb.
 2022)<br>
 ▪ <a href="https://zdnet.co.kr/view/?no=20220112165731">'The Rise of Political Deepfakes and Democracy'</a> Media & ICT Committee, National Assembly of Korea (Jan.2022) <br>